robo-sk/example-aws-devops-automation/readme.md

 ## Covering areas / usecases

 ### PullRequest notification
-When there is some change on pull request it sends info email to approver defined on a pull request.
+When there is some change on pull request it sends info email to an approver defined on a pull request.

 __Note__: approver for pull request needs to be added manually as the IAM user name.
 Or we can create an approver template for a repository, but there is no support for this in CloudFormation, so it needs to be created manually too.